 These materials don’t recycle well due to additives.

-Wood and bamboo are not collected in yellow bin recycling systems.
+These items are too small to be processed and wood and bamboo are not collected in yellow bin recycling systems.

 Bioplastics only biodegrade in specific conditions and cannot be recycled.